xuesu/Arxived-LLM-Jailbreak/README.md

 ### 7. **Missing Information & Caveats**
 - **Missing Parts**: The section on future work and limitations discusses potential experiments with larger models and black-box attack scenarios.
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
+### Can Small Language Models Reliably Resist Jailbreak Attacks?
+A Comprehensive Evaluation
+#### 1. Summary of this text
+The paper investigates the susceptibility of small language models (SLMs) to jailbreak attacks, highlighting that 47.6% of SLMs evaluated show a high vulnerability rate (ASR > 40%).
+This study includes a systematic evaluation of 63 SLMs from 15 families against 8 jailbreak methods to understand contributing factors like model architecture and training techniques.
+Additionally, the effectiveness of three prompt-level defense methods is assessed, revealing that none achieved consistent success across SLMs.
+The findings advocate for a security-by-design approach in SLM development to enhance their resistance against such attacks.

+#### 2. Related Metadata
+- Tools/Algorithms created: *"SJBench, a generalized, full automated, and scalable framework to systematically evaluate the vulnerability of SLMs to jailbreak attacks."*
+- Benchmarks introduced: *"Not specified."*
+- Codebase/Data URL: *"Not mentioned."*
+- Evaluated LLMs: *"63 SLMs from 15 mainstream families."*
+- Attack/Defense Techniques: *"DirectRequest, HumanJailbreaks, PAP, GCG, AutoPrompt, PEZ, GBDA, UAT; defense techniques: Perplexity, Retokenization, Self-Reminder."*
+- Frameworks Critiqued: *"Not referenced in this section."*

+#### 3. Main Contributions
+- This paper conducts the first extensive empirical study on SLM vulnerabilities to jailbreak attacks.
+- It identifies that a significant percentage (47.6%) of SLMs are susceptible to such attacks, with 38.1% unable to resist direct harmful queries.
+- The study analyzes four key factors behind vulnerabilities: model size, architecture, training datasets, and techniques.
+- It evaluates and finds that existing prompt-level defense methods are ineffective across different SLMs.

+#### 4. Methods & Approach
+- **Framework**: Developed SJBench for evaluating SLM vulnerabilities across three dimensions: robustness, diversity, and fluency.
+- **Model Selection**: Includes 63 SLMs supporting English, chosen from Huggingface based on architecture and model size (100MB to 7B parameters).
+- **Evaluation Metrics**:
+  - Harmfulness measured by Attack Success Rate (ASR).
+  - Diversity measured through repetition rate, lexical diversity, and Self-BLEU.
+  - Fluency assessed with perplexity, readability, and coherence score.
+- **Training Techniques**: Includes methods such as supervised fine-tuning and direct preference optimization.

+#### 5. Findings & Empirical Results
+- 47.6% of SLMs showed high vulnerability to jail breaking (ASR > 0.4).
+- 38.1% failed to resist direct harmful queries (ASR > 0.5).
+- Performance varied notably with attack methods; GCG was most effective.
+- Only models like Alibaba’s Qwen series and Google’s Gemma series showed relatively good resistance.
+- The frameworks highlight vulnerabilities based on model architecture and training methods rather than size.

+#### 6. Implications for LLM Safety
+- The findings stress that most SLMs are not reliably resistant to jailbreak attacks, highlighting an urgent need for improved security measures during design and training stages.
+- Recommendations include prioritizing dataset quality and robust safety measures to enhance SLM security.

+#### 7. Missing Information & Caveats
+- **Missing Sections**: The full empirical results and further in-depth specifics on attack methodologies are not included within the provided text.
+- **Ambiguities**: The text does not provide explicit details on how metrics were computed or the specific designs of the training sets used for evaluation.
+A full review of the complete paper may provide deeper insights into these areas.
 ### Robust-LLaVA: On the Effectiveness of Large-Scale Robust Image Encoders for Multi-modal Large Language Models
 #### 1. Summary of this text
 The text discusses the paper titled "Robust-LLaVA: On the Effectiveness of Large-Scale Robust Image Encoders for Multi-modal Large Language Models," which addresses vulnerabilities in Multi-modal Large Language Models (MLLMs) to visual adversarial attacks.
 The authors propose leveraging large-scale adversarially pre-trained vision models to enhance the robustness of MLLMs without sacrificing performance on vision-language tasks.
 They demonstrate significant improvements in adversarial defense capabilities and maintain high performance on visual question-answering and image captioning tasks.
 The paper outlines experimental results indicating that their approach effectively balances robustness and clean performance.